hackerstech/astrology-conjuctions/README.md

 Ketu Mars in 8th house manglik yog in d1 after & d9 before marriage Or only Mars also

+venus saturn in 7 or 8th house big indication of affairs before and after marriage also

 5th lord in 8th if any of them is mars or saturn in it dokebaz hoge